johnofleek/PiloT/networkManagerDocs/README.md

 $ sudo apt-get install modem-manager-gui
 ```

-Modem manager can be used for diagnostic and also to SMS interaction
+Modem manager can be used for diagnostics and also enables SMS interaction via a graphical interface